MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/package-management.md

 + Keep a standard (and sanctioned) library of R packages for production use.
 + Manage R package dependencies as well as package versions.
 + Schedule timely updates to R packages.

+> @@@ Download the packages you need, and their dependencies, as zip files, and save them in a local folder, and then copy that folder to each back-end machine.
+For more information on the manual copy method, see Install Additional Packages on SQL Server.

 **To use a master script to install packages:**